josemotta/IoT.Starter.Api/gpio-base/readme.md

 #### Lirc 0.9.4 disruptive update

 As seen at this Marcel [post](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=192891#p1212574) the Lirc configuration changed so much that updating from 0.9.0 requires manual intervention.
-This could be done using the update scripts or as a completely manual process.
-Many users will always need some manual steps.
-Also there is a tricky script to "convert" the configuration that can be found at '/usr/share/lirc/lirc-old2new.sh'
+This can be done using update script or as a completely manual process.
+Most users will need some manual steps but a tricky script "convert" the old configuration, found at '/usr/share/lirc/lirc-old2new.sh'.

 Previous version (no device-tree) required the following:

-- /etc/modules:
+- /etc/modules not used anymore:
     lirc_dev
     lirc_rpi